ScytedTV-Studios/www.scyted.tv/_posts/2024-04-19-clever-remarks.md

 ---
-title: Clever Remarks (Season 1)
+title: Casting Clever Remarks (Season 2)
 layout: post
 type: blog
 post-image: "https://cdn.scyted.tv/website-assets/casting-calls/clever-remarks.jpg"
 description: The Game Show where we answer some of the world's silliest questions.
 tags:
+- Loyd Osborne
-- Casting
+- CASTING
 ---

-> **All casting for Clever Remarks Season 1 has been completed.
-We are no longer accepting new applicants.**
+Since Clever Remarks Season 1 is currently in post-production, we are now able to start casting for the second season of the show.
+More information will be coming as we start to cast this next season.
+If you are interested in being on the show, please reach out at <a href="mailto:casting@scyted.tv">casting@scyted.tv</a>, or any other route such as Casting Call Club, contacting Loyd, etc.

 ## Show Description: